Access to Collections

 The Stanford Archaeology Center strives to make the Stanford University Archaeology Collections accessible to many stakeholder communities.
 We also warmly invite input from descendant communities regarding collections and their care.

-SUAC collections are not yet available online.
+Most of SUAC collections are not yet available online.
 For more information about current holdings of archaeological, ethnographic, and archival collections, please contact us.
 Please see our Collections Management Policy for more details on current policies and procedures.

 Repatriation & NAGPRA